outpaddling/Coding-Standards/README.md

 core goal of all my projects is software that is easy to install on any POSIX platform, well-documented, easy to use, reliable, and highly CPU and memory efficient.

-This repository describes the coding standards for projects under Github accounts "outpaddling" and "auerlab".
-All contributions to these projects must follow these guidelines to the maximum extent possible.
-Patches and merge requests that fall short will need to be cleaned up before they are incorporated.

 ## Priorities